-You consider the factors listed above, when choosing an LMS for compliance training.
+You consider the factors listed above when choosing an LMS for compliance training.
 An LMS that doesn’t satisfy the above factors may fail to meet your future requirements.

-Your LMS should be equipped to handle complex situations, such as retraining employees after an accident, or updating training courses after changes to industry regulations.
+Your LMS should be equipped to handle complex situations, such as retraining employees after an accident or updating training courses after changes to industry regulations.
 Emergency government orders could force you to update your policies and procedures mid-year and retrain your employees for the changes.

 Your LMS should be equipped to handle such dynamic situations.
 Every time such a situation arises, the LMS should have the flexibility to accommodate the changes without interrupting the training programs in progress.

 The most important key is vendor support.
-Unless the LMS offers good and timely vendor support, you may not be able to handle external audits.
+Unless the LMS offers good and timely vendor support, you may be unable to handle external audits.
 Compliance audits can be really demanding.
 Auditors may ask for information that you may not have at hand.
 They may ask for reports that the LMS may not be able to generate.
 Only good vendor support can help you at such times.

-The role of a compliance LMS isn’t limited to assigning and tracking training, it plays a broader role.
+The role of a compliance LMS isn’t limited to assigning and tracking training; it plays a broader role.
 It automates your training documentation.
-And, it helps create an audit trail of your training efforts.
+And it helps create an audit trail of your training efforts.

 What features do you look for in a compliance LMS?
 What factors do you think are important when choosing an LMS?
 Please share your views on this topic in the comments below.